U.S. recalls ambassador from South Sudan after unity government failure

 Secretary of State Mike Pompeo tweeted that Washington would “work with the region to support efforts to achieve peace and a successful political transition in South Sudan.”

 On Nov.
-7, they agreed to give themselves another 100 days beyond a Nov.
+7, they agreed to give themselves 100 days more beyond a Nov.
 12 deadline to form the unity government, and Washington said it was “gravely disappointed”.

 The conflict began after Kiir sacked Machar as vice president.
 It killed an estimated 400,000 people, triggered a famine and created Africa’s biggest refugee crisis since the 1994 genocide in Rwanda.

-Reporting by Lisa Lambert and Daphne Psaledakis; Editing by Chizu Nomiyama and Kevin Liffey
+Reporting by Lisa Lambert and Daphne Psaledakis in Washington, Denis Dumo in Juba; Editing by Kevin Liffey and Grant McCool